On July 19, 2010, the New York State Board of Regents

 align with the new standards.

-meeting in summer 2011 to review and analyze the new standards, and to
+meeting in summer 2011 to review and analyze the new standards and

-align the standards to the district's existing curriculum maps.
+align them to the district's existing curriculum maps.
 Teachers

-and administrators have also been attending various trainings to learn
+and administrators also attended various trainings to learn

 how best to implement the new standards in the classroom.